Visionary Music Group

-Visionary Music Group is an American independent record label & management company, founded by Chris Zarou.
-The label's roster includes Logic and Jon Bellion, among others.
-In 2018, Visionary Music Group partnered with management company Mutual Friends which resulted in Quinn XCII, Chelsea Cutler, Jeremy Zucker, Ayokay, and 6ix being added to its roster.
+Visionary Music Group (formerly known as Visionary Records) is an American independent record label and management company, founded in 2011 by Chris Zarou.
+The label is best known for having signed rapper Logic prior to his mainstream breakthrough; other notable signees include Jon Bellion, Quinn XCII, Chelsea Cutler, Jeremy Zucker, Ayokay, Tayyib Ali (their very first signee), and record producer 6ix.

-Early days
+History

+The first signee to Visionary Music Group was Tayyib Ali.

-After frequent Facebook messages and visits to Logic's home in Maryland, Zarou convinced the rapper to let him take the reins of his career and soon convinced him to sign to Visionary.
-Zarou had no prior experience in the music industry.
-Logic was the first artist signed to the label.
+After frequent Facebook messages and visits to Logic's home in Maryland, Chris Zarou convinced the rapper to sign to Visionary Music Group.

 Shortly after, Zarou was contacted by singer Jon Bellion who was in need of management.
 At first, Zarou declined to work with Bellion due to his increasing schedule with Logic.
 However, Bellion was determined to have the young executive guide his career rather than the industry veterans who had been trying to recruit him.
 Zarou eventually agreed to take the vocalist on as a client.

+In 2018, Visionary Music Group partnered with management company Mutual Friends which resulted in Quinn XCII, Chelsea Cutler, Jeremy Zucker, Ayokay, and 6ix being added to its roster.